Michael Tilson Thomas, Celebrated American Conductor, Dies at 81

 Read more »

-I'm A Celebrity Bosses Address Reports About Adam Thomas And Jimmy Bullard Bust-UpDaniel Welsh is the Entertainment Editor at HuffPost UK.
+Adam Thomas Tearfully Shares How I'm A Celebrity Rows Have 'Changed' HimDaniel Welsh is the Entertainment Editor at HuffPost UK.
 He has been covering film, TV and music for HuffPost UK since 2014, and has also presented the digital interview series Build London, the HuffPost UK entertainment panel show Good Vibes Only and the podcast Into It.

 Read more »